Girls’ Empowerment Programs

-Currently our largest non-formal education initiative is the Female Mentorship Program (FMP), which targets young females at local primary and secondary schools, in an attempt to tackle the inequality in access to education between males and females.
+Our School Tuition Sponsorship Program, which presently offers school fee sponsorship to girls in the area, is complemented by our non-formal Girls’ Empowerment Program, which targets females at local primary and secondary schools in an attempt to tackle the inequality in access to education between males and females.

 Girls Club: In response to high rates of girls’ school dropout seen in our catchment area and throughout the country, we developed a comprehensive non-formal education curriculum to be administered during weekly Girls Club sessions.
 Girls Club provides an all-female safe space for life skills development, with the ultimate goal of promoting girls’ educational attainment.
 Lessons are facilitated by female Girls Empowerment staff members, held in separate sessions for primary and secondary (high school) girls.
 Topics include self-esteem, leadership, goal-setting, study techniques, and healthy relationships.
 By beginning at the primary level, we encourage girls to remain involved in Girls Club throughout the remainder of their time in school, the highest-achieving of which are considered for the School Tuition Sponsorship Program upon reaching secondary school.

 Female Mentorship Groups: This initiative aims to provide a strong sense of support and guidance to secondary Girls Club members in a small-group setting.
 Each small group is paired with a female leader from the community, who leads discussion on topics such as goal-setting, healthy relationships, and career selection.
 By providing the girls with positive role models, mentorship encourages each girl to focus on her education and achieve her goals.